-	Snorkeling or scuba diving around Isla Tortuga is a marine adventure that they whole family will enjoy.
-The crystal clear and calm waters are home to a stunning variation of tropical fish and marine species, such as parrotfish, porcupine fish, angelfish, moray eels, turtles, and eagle rays.
-Just off the coast of the island, dolphin, humpback whale, pilot whale, and manta ray sightings are common.
-After a breathtakingly beautiful snorkeling adventure, spending the day on Isla Tortuga is a real treat and the perfect way to spend the rest of your day outdoors.
+Snorkeling or scuba diving around Isla Tortuga is a marine adventure that the whole family will enjoy.
+The calm, crystal-clear waters are home to parrotfish, porcupine fish, angelfish, moray eels, turtles and eagle rays.
+Just off the coast of the island, dolphin, humpback whale, pilot whale and manta ray sightings are common as well.

 meet our Local Insider

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!

 Every CULTURE TRIP Small-group adventure is led by a Local Insider just like Hanna.